wyattdave/Power-Platform/Bookmarklets/README.md

 Typical use case: maintaining a lightweight lookup list for environment security groups across areas and environment types such as dev, test, or prod.

+### Excel Drive Info

+Quickly extract metadata for Excel files in SharePoint/OneDrive.
+Open the Excel file online and click the bookmarklet, this will show the file id and drive id in an alert window and add to clipboard

+Typical use case:  The user can configure environment variables in Power Automate Excel actions that use drive Ids and file Ids which are abstracted away in the UI

 ## Notes

 - These scripts are intended for manual browser use and may need updating if Microsoft changes Power Platform URLs.